jasonsbeer/AmigaPCI/developer_guide.md

 ## 1.4 Developing PCI Cards for the Amiga and Upgrade Path

 New PCI hardware developed specifically for the Amiga should be based on specifications for the Universal PCI card.
-Future upgrade options include the move to a +3.3V signaling environment running at 66MHz.
-Plug in hardware based on the Universal concept will permit cards to work in any signalling environment and may leverage faster speeds allowed in the +3.3V environment.
+Should demand justify it, future upgrade options may include the move to a +3.3V signaling environment capable of running at 66MHz.
+Plug in hardware based on the Universal concept will permit cards to work in either 5V or 3.3V signaling environments.
 In addition, any hardware developed for the Amiga must limit address spaces to Memory and Configuration only.
-Other address spaces such as I/O are not recommended for new hardware development**CITE** and are not supported in this specification.
+The I/O address space is not recommended for new hardware development* and is not supported by the AmigaPCI with AUTOCONFIG devices.

+*PCI Local Bus Specification Revision 2.3.
+PCI Special Interest Group.
+Section 3.2.2.
+Addressing. pp. 27.

 # 2.0 PCI Configuration